Skip to content

 Dutch Dance Days show artistic challenge only on fringes of programme

 The first weekend of October saw the Netherlands Dance Days (NDD) take place in Maastricht.
 As Ruben Brugman reported, important prizes for the dance world are awarded there.
-But the Dance Days seem mainly intended to promote Dutch dance, more than being a critical evaluation or artistic boost.
+But the Dance Days seem mainly meant to promote Dutch dance, more than to be a critical evaluation or artistic boost.
 At the Dance Days, no pithy speech on the State of Dance as...

 Chamber listens to culture sector.
 And hears nothing new.